justinberr/justinberr/README.md

-## About Me
+## 🙋‍♂️ About Me

 - 🎓 **Fullstack Developer & Game Developer in the Making**
-- 💻 Currently working on continious refinement
+- 💻 Currently working on continous refinement
 - 🎮 Privately learning **game development**

 ---